 There are a lot of misconceptions when it comes to the idea of backpacking around the world.
 Most conjure up myths as a way of putting off what is uncomfortable, unfamiliar, and what is perceived to be hard.
 It’s important to note that these are just excuses put in place to keep you from going, and in return, keep you from growing.
-Lets put these excesses to rest and dismiss some myths about backpacking around the world.
+Let’s put these excesses to rest and dismiss some myths about backpacking around the world.

 Myth 1) Backpacking around the world is for college kids and hippies

 This is a common one.
 Yes, the world of backpacking is dominated by students taking a break from studying, the free-spirited, and nomads.
 This is the most but certainly not the many.
-Even though I am an advocate for traveling after graduating high school or college, this by no means is to discourage my readers beyond that.
+Even though I am an advocate for travelling after graduating high school or college, this by no means is to discourage my readers beyond that.
 Many backpackers are just like you.
 They are looking for their own adventure.
 They are those fed up with their day-to-day life and those looking for change.
-They are backpacking around the world alone, with friends, or their significant other.
+They are backpacking around the world alone, with friends, or with their significant other.
 This includes people of all ages proving that it is never too late (or too early) to live.
 Folks taking a gap year between careers or life moves, retired couples, and families that have pulled their children from school can all be found searching for a life of learning on the road.
 This also includes my mother.
 She backpacked across Australia at the age of 49.
 She stayed in hostels and met people of all ages along the way.
 She did this trip 5 years before I did my first backpacking trip around the world.
 And no my mother is not a nomadic hippie…although she has threatened to stop shaving her armpits to embarrass her kids.
 Hmmm…

 Myth 2) My vacation time is better used for the beach

 Why?
 The world has so much to offer.
 The memories, the lessons learned, and the incredible moments achieved taking a backpacking holiday or trip will last longer than the tan achieved from lying in the sun for two weeks.
-Also note that backpacking can still take you to a relaxing beach if you let it.
+Also, note that backpacking can still take you to a relaxing beach if you let it.

 Myth 3) It’s too expensive